Don’t lick the envelopes! How Washington is preparing its primary for the coronavirus outbreak

 Campaign disruptions

 Washington officials are treating the state’s virus breakout with severity, urging employees to work from home if they can, and pregnant women and the elderly to also remain inside.
 That recommendation stems from the eight deaths within one nursing home in Kirkland County.
-Some experts have warned that, if it doesn’t take preventative measures, Washington could face an outbreak similar to that of Wuhan.
+Some experts have warned that, if it doesn’t take preventive measures, Washington could face an outbreak similar to that of Wuhan.
 The emergency prompted a visit to the state by Vice President Mike Pence, who “elbow-shook” with Governor Jay Inslee as a precaution.

 Congresswoman Pramila Jayapal, a surrogate for the Sanders campaign, confirmed to The Washington Post the need for alternative greetings: “We’ve been doing a lot of elbow-bumping in our office.
 I do think that we need to be thinking differently about where we go and how much we go out there.”

 Jayapal suggested that campaigns could have to be restructured in the days leading up to the primary.
-“It’s a challenge for us, I’ll tell you that,” she told The Post.
+“It’s a challenge for us, I’ll tell you that,” she told the Post.
 “We had a lot of events that we were planning to do, and we’re sort of looking at them and figuring out what makes sense, from an election standpoint.”

-Carin Chase, Senator Sanders’ state director for Washington, tells Fast Company the campaign is in the middle of planning a series of “virtual barnstorms,” information sessions for the public that will be held digitally, rather than in person, as usual.
+Carin Chase, Senator Sanders’s state director for Washington, tells Fast Company the campaign is in the middle of planning a series of “virtual barnstorms,” information sessions for the public that will be held digitally, rather than in person, as usual.
 One physical barnstorm was canceled due to low turnout, Chase guesses because of virus worries.

 Other than that, it’s business as usual.
 Sanders held an event attended by 17,000 in Tacoma, Washington, on President’s Day, which was the “big rally” for the state.
 No events beyond that were planned, though Chase says she’s not ruling out another visit from the senator.

 In the meantime, the campaign will focus on online and TV ads, and phone banking.
-They’re discouraging large gatherings, or even groups when volunteers go out to canvass for Bernie, and they are monitoring the situation closely, and working in tandem with King County Department of Public Health, which represents Seattle.
+They’re discouraging large gatherings, or even groups when volunteers go out to canvass for Bernie, and they are monitoring the situation closely, and working in tandem with the King County Department of Public Health, which represents Seattle.
 (We also reached out to the Biden campaign and are awaiting a response.)

-Still, more than any disruptions caused by COVID-19, Wyman says, the biggest downside that’s emerged from the mail-in ballots is that many voters have casted ballots for people no longer in the race.
+Still, more than any disruptions caused by COVID-19, Wyman says, the biggest downside that’s emerged from the mail-in ballots is that many voters have cast ballots for people no longer in the race.
 Ballots had to be drawn up by January 6, at which point there were still 13 candidates listed.